-- For all correspondence concerning the course use email sven.nomm@ttu.ee Please avoid using phone. - Grading: - 3x mandatory closed book tests.
+- For all correspondence concerning the course use email sven.nomm@ttu.ee Please avoid using phone. - Grading: - ▶ 3x mandatory closed book tests.
 Each test gives 10% of the final grade.
-For each test one make-up attempt. - 3x mandatory home assignments (Computational assignment + short write up.)
+For each test one make-up attempt. - ➤ 3x mandatory home assignments (Computational assignment + short write up.)
 10% of the final grade each.
-Assignments are accepted up to one week after the deadline with the penalty of 10% for each day except Saturday and Sunday. - final exam (gives 40 % of the final grade): Written report on assigned topic + discussion with lecturer.
-Prerequisites: - all 3 closed book tests are accepted (graded as 51 or higher) - \star all 3 home assignments are accepted (graded as 51 or higher) - No Plagiarism in any of assignments and final project!!!.
-You should cite all the references, including software and extra libraries.
-The student should be able to explain the meaning of all the computations performed, interpret and present the results.
+Assignments are accepted up to one week after the deadline with the penalty of 10% for each day except Saturday and Sunday. - ► final exam (gives 40 % of the final grade): Written report on assigned topic + discussion with lecturer.
+Prerequisites: - ★ all 3 closed book tests are accepted (graded as 51 or higher) - ★ all 3 home assignments are accepted (graded as 51 or higher) - ▶ In addition to the mandatory tests the lecturer may give grading points to the students active during the lectures and practices.
+Such grading points are usually assigned based on non-mandatory short tests given during the lectures and practices.